-To ensure that detention facilities comply with the detention requirements set forth in the ERO PRR, ICE federal compliance personnel will conduct onsite in-person monthly spot checks at over 72-hour ICE detention facilities during the COVID-19 pandemic.
+To ensure that detention facilities comply with the detention requirements set forth in the ERO PRR, ICE federal compliance personnel will conduct onsite, in-person monthly spot checks at over 72-hour ICE detention facilities during the COVID-19 pandemic.
 Upon identification of a deficiency, ICE will provide written notice to the facility and allow seven business days for submission of a corrective action plan to ICE for approval.
-Life/safety issues identified by ICE will be corrected during the COVID-19 spot checks, if possible, or the facility will be required to submit a corrective action plan, within three business days.
+Life/safety issues identified by ICE will be corrected during the COVID-19 spot checks, if possible, or the facility will be required to submit a corrective action plan within three business days.

 - For dedicated ICE detention facilities, which operate under Quality Assurance Surveillance Plans, ICE will issue a Contract Discrepancy Report (CDR), which may include contract sanctions, for failure to bring the facility into compliance with the minimum requirements of the ERO PRR within the ICE-approved timeframe.
-The CDR may become a part of the supporting documentation for contract payment deductions, fixed fee deductions, award fee nonpayment, or other contractual actions deemed necessary by the Contracting Officer.
-If the detention facility continues to have deficiencies despite the issuance of CDRs, ICE may seek to terminate the contract and/or decline to renew the contract. - ➤ For non-dedicated ICE detention facilities that fail to meet the minimum requirements of the ERO PRR, ICE will issue a Notice of Intent indicating that the intergovernmental service agreement is in jeopardy due to non-compliance with the ERO PRR and may take appropriate action, including removing its
+The CDR may become part of the supporting documentation for contract payment deductions, fixed fee deductions, award fee nonpayment, or other contractual actions deemed necessary by the Contracting Officer.
+If the detention facility continues to have deficiencies despite the issuance of CDRs, ICE may seek to terminate the contract and/or decline to renew the contract. - ➤ For non-dedicated ICE detention facilities that fail to meet the minimum requirements of the ERO PRR, ICE will issue a Notice of Intent indicating that the intergovernmental service agreement is in jeopardy due to non-compliance with the ERO PRR and ICE may take appropriate action, including removing

-A cohort is a group of persons with a similar condition grouped or housed together for observation over a period of time.
+6 A cohort is a group of persons with a similar condition grouped or housed together for observation over a period of time.
 Isolation and quarantine are public health practices used to protect the public from exposure to individuals who have or may have a contagious disease.
-Cohorting, quarantining, and holding in medical isolation must be operationally distinct from administrative or disciplinary segregation, or any punitive form of housing insofar as cells and units for those forms of segregation may be used but detainees are provided access to TV, reading materials, recreation and telephones to the fullest extent possible.
+Cohorting, quarantining, and holding in medical isolation is not punitive in nature and must be operationally distinct from administrative or disciplinary segregation, insofar as cells and units for those forms of segregation may be used, but detainees are provided access to TV, reading materials, recreation and telephones to the fullest extent possible.
 For purposes of this document, and as defined by the CDC, quarantine is the separation of a person or group of people reasonably believed to have been exposed to a communicable disease but not yet symptomatic, from others who have not been exposed, to prevent the possible spread of the communicable disease.
-For purposes of this document, and as defined by the CDC, isolation is the separation of a person or group of people known or reasonably believed to be infected with a communicable disease and potentially infectious from others to prevent the spread of the communicable disease.

-&lt;sup>7 A spot check is an in-person visit to a detention facility by an ICE Detention Service Manager (DSM) or Detention Standards Compliance Officer (DSCO) for the purpose of assessing whether the facility is complying with the requirements of the ERO PRR.
+For purposes of this document, and as defined by the CDC, isolation is the separation of a person or group of people known or reasonably believed to 7 A spot check is an in-person visit to a detention facility by an ICE Detention Service Manager (DSM) or Detention Standards Compliance Officer (DSCO) for the purpose of assessing whether the facility is complying with the requirements of the ERO PRR.
 DSMs and DSCOs review policies, logs and records; observe facility operations; speak with facility staff and detainees; and complete a standardized form to note observations and findings.

-detention population from the facility or reducing its detention population at the facility on a temporary or permanent basis, depending on the nature of the non-compliance.
+its detention population from the facility or reducing its detention population at the facility on a temporary or permanent basis, depending on the nature of the non-compliance.